Bill Finger: Batman

 Comics historian Jim Steranko wrote in 1970 that Finger's slowness as a writer led Batman editor Whitney Ellsworth to suggest Kane replace him, a claim reflected in Joe Desris' description of Finger as "notoriously tardy".
 During Finger's absence, Gardner Fox contributed scripts that introduced Batman's early "Bat-" arsenal (the utility belt, the Bat-gyro/-plane and the Batarang).
 Upon his return, Finger is credited with providing the name "Gotham City".
 Finger wrote the debut issue of Batman's self-titled comic book series which introduced the Joker and the Catwoman.
 Among the things that made his stories distinctive were a use of giant-sized props: enlarged pennies, sewing machines, or typewriters.
 Finger seemed to avoid having Batman operate out of a cave in the early stories, to circumvent being too similar to the Phantom and Zorro.
 Instead Finger indicated that Wayne merely used "underground hangars" on the property to store vehicles.
 The Batcave first appeared in the 1943 Columbia serial starring Lewis Wilson and the comics followed suit thereafter.
 Donald Clough Cameron created the concept of Batman having a trophy section in the Batcave.
-One of the prevalently featured trophies in Batman's Batcave, the giant replica of a Lincoln penny, was introduced in a story written by Finger.
+One of the prevalently featured trophies in Batman's Batcave, the giant replica of a Lincoln cent, was introduced in a story written by Finger.
 He was one of the writers of the syndicated Batman comic strip from 1943 to 1946.

 Eventually, Finger left Kane's studio to work directly for DC Comics, where he supplied scripts for characters including Batman and Superman.
 A part of the Superman mythos which had originated on the radio program made its way into the comic books when kryptonite was featured in a story by Finger and Al Plastino in Superman #61 (Nov.
 1949).
 As writer of the Superboy series, Finger created Lana Lang, a love-interest for the teenage superhero.
 Continuing his Batman work, he and artist Sheldon Moldoff introduced Ace the Bat-Hound in Batman #92 (June 1955), Bat-Mite in Detective Comics #267 (May 1959), Clayface in Detective Comics #298 (December 1961), and Betty Kane, the original Bat-Girl in Batman #139 (April 1961).
 Finger wrote for other companies, including Fawcett Comics, Quality Comics and Marvel Comics' 1940s predecessor, Timely Comics.
 Finger created the All-Winners Squad in All Winners Comics #19 (Fall 1946) for Timely.